 Military Uniform For Women Also Allowed

 While it is certainly more common for the royal men to adorn military uniforms at state events, the female members of The Royal Family are also permitted to do so if they wish.
-Princess Anne, the daughter of the Queen, famously wore her black military uniform to Trooping the Color in 2014.
+Princess Anne, the daughter of Queen Elizabeth II, famously wore her black military uniform to Trooping the Color in 2014.

 Interestingly, Anne did not actually serve in the army but received the garb when she received her twenty-four honorary military appointments.
 At the time, Slate reported that she may have been the first royal woman to publicly adorn a military uniform since Elizabeth I in 1588.